TusharKesarwani/Front-End-Projects/Projects/Motivation Mantra/README.md

 # MotavationMantra
 Welcome to the MotivationMantra!
-This website generates a random quote everytime you click the 'New Quote' button.
+This is a random quote generator website that displays a quote along with the author-name everytime you click the 'New Quote' button.
 It additionally provides Copy and Speech features.
 With a simple click, you can copy any generated quote to your clipboard for easy sharing.
-Additionally, you can listen to the quotes using the Speech feature, which converts them into spoken words.
+Its Speech feauture converts text into spoken words so that you can listen it with ease.
 These features provide flexibility and enhance your experience on the website.

 ## Technologies Used
 This project is built using:-